Aggregate Demand: Fueling Economic Expansion with Demand Mastery

 • Canadian Example: In Canada, a study by the Conference Board of Canada found that a 1% increase in aggregate demand leads to a 0.7% increase in GDP.
 This shows the strong relationship between demand and economic growth.

-• American Example: In the United States, data from the Bureau of Economic shows that consumer spending accounts for over two-thirds of GDP, highlighting the crucial role of consumption in driving economic expansion.
+• American Example: In the United States, data from the Bureau of Economic Analysis shows that consumer spending accounts for over two-thirds of GDP, highlighting the crucial role of consumption in driving economic expansion.

 So, how can we master demand to fuel economic expansion?
 Here are some practical exercises to empower you to apply these concepts in your daily life: